How are they administered?

 Do you bulk bill?

-Yes, we bulk bill all studies if you have a Medicare card.
+Yes, we bulk bill all studies if you have a

 How long should I wait between injections?